mrisher/smtp-sts/mta-sts.md

 validation failure one of two ways, depending on the value of the policy `mode`
 field:

-1. `report`: In this mode, sending MTAs merely send a report (as described in the TLSRPT specification (TODO: add ref)) indicating policy application failures.
+1. `report`: In this mode, sending MTAs which also implement the TLSRPT specification (TODO: add ref) merely send a report indicating policy application failures (so long as TLSRPT is also implemented by the recipient domain).

 2. `enforce`: In this mode, sending MTAs MUST NOT deliver the message to hosts which fail MX matching or certificate validation.